securerouting/EOM/docs_src/introduction.rst

 This module is responsible for fetching various pieces of status information from a router, including its routing table and next hop neighbors.

-Data from a router is fetched using the Trigger python module for multiple routers.
+In order to fetch router RIB information, we experimented with two different pieces of software.
+We used RANCID initially, but  later switched to the Trigger module in order to fetch the output from the 'sh ip bgp' command run on specific routers.
+The Trigger module provides a cleaner python-based interface to the RIB extraction function, but it has an event loop structure that is currently incompatible with the rpki-rtr module.
+This issue will be revisited in later releases of the EOM software in order to make the data fetch operations from the two modules more compatible.

 The rtr-status-fetcher module saves all fetched data into a local store through the aggregator module.

 aggregator
 ~~~~~~~~~~